lxy-peter/EfficientPunct/README.md

 # EfficientPunct

-This repository holds the code for EfficientPunct, presented in our paper "Efficient Ensemble Architecture for Multimodal Embeddings in Punctuation Restoration using Time-Delay Neural Networks".
+This repository holds the code for EfficientPunct, presented in our paper "Efficient Ensemble for Multimodal Punctuation Restoration Using Time-Delay Neural Network".

 Some familiarity with Kaldi is highly recommended for usage of the EfficientPunct framework.
 You can find documentation of Kaldi at [https://kaldi-asr.org/](https://kaldi-asr.org/).